mkienzle/NSW-sea-garfish-stock-assessment/README.md

 ## Mortality models for sea garfish

 So far, three mortality models have been estimated from the data.
-All models assume constant natural mortality; age group 1-2 years old and older fully selected by the gear.
+All models assume constant natural mortality; full gear selection by the gear for age group 1-2 years old and older.

 - Model 1 estimates [selectivity of age-group 0-1 year old](Script/Results/Models/Mod1-GearSelectivity.csv) to have stayed the same throughout the time series.
 - Model 2 estimates [selectivity](Script/Results/Models/Mod2-GearSelectivity.csv) of age-group 0-1 year old to have change in 2010/11.